KevinP-SOC/Detection-Lab-/README.md

 - **Sysmon** – provided detailed system and process logging.
 ## Steps
 The following steps document how I built and configured a secure home lab environment using VirtualBox.
 This lab was designed to safely test tools, simulate attacks, and generate telemetry for analysis within a SIEM.

+## Video Walkthrough
+  **Full end-to-end video walkthrough: `[Add Video Link Here]`.**

 ## Steps

 1) **Download Windows 10 ISO**